turkerkiv/turkerkiv/README.md

 ## 🎉 Fun Fact

 Did you know?
-I am holding myself tight not to try to learn every field of computer science.
-Its just all of them is interesting but no worries, i focused on web dev.
+I'm holding myself tight, resisting the urge to try to learn every field of computer science.
+They're all so interesting, but don’t worry—I’m crystal-clear focused on web development.

 ---